Ariel022019/Timex-Sinclair-2068-Cartridge-ARASYSTEM-V4-V5/Softwares/README.md

 ## 🔹 Start in Mode AROS EEPROM 28C256 or EPROM 27C256.

-The stpes for make cartridges booting in AORS mode are:
+The steps for make cartridges booting in AORS mode are:
-1) From the FUSE Emulator in TS2068 mode, Load a program TZX or TAP file and then Create a Snap Shot file and save it on disk.
+1) From the FUSE Emulator in TS2068 mode, load a program TZX or TAP file and then Create a Snap Shot file and save it on disk.
 2) Convert Snap Shot file to .TAP .
 3) Again From the FUSE program, load the "Cartridge Maker AROS V2" software and get the binary file.
 4) Burn the binary file on the eprom.

 ## 🔹 Start in Mode AROS With Menu from EPROM 27C512.
+Make cartridges with two Games.
+The steps to do are:
+Instructions for creating a Basic Menu To select two SnapShot programs.
+(Use the FUSE Emulator Program in TS2068 mode).

 <img src="Menu_Basic_AROS.png" width="700" heigth="500">
+1) Create a snapshot for cartridge with LROS boot.
+2) Create a Snap Shot for Cartridge with AROS boot.
+3) Eraase the boot LROS mode(put 0 from the second byte to fourth byte in the file) and save it.
+4) Change the boot AROS mode to AROS Basic (put 1 on the first byte in the file) and save it.
+5) From the FUSE Emulator in TS2068 mode, load the Program Menu_Basic_AROS.tzx file, then edit line 5 and write the names of the programs.
+The first program "1)",    executes the snapshot prepared to boot type LROS.
+The second program "2)", executes the snapshot, ready to start type AROS.
+6) Save from the FUSE in binary format with file name menu_basic_LORS_AROS.bin, as Start = 26710 , Length = 320.
+8) Load the binary file (created in the item 2) from memory address 32768 an then load the other binary file menu_snap_LROS_AROS.bin from the FUSE, with the Start    parameter = 32776, and Length the one indicated by the size of the binary file (320 bytes, it must not exceed this size as described above).

+9) Load the binary file headerAros.bin from the FUSE, with the parameter Start = 33096, and Length the one indicated by the size of the binary file (168 , respect this size).
+10) Save from the FUSE the program in binary format as Start = 32768 and length = 32768.
+11) Concatenate with the DOS COPY command, the two binary files to burn them on 27C512 EPROM (Using for example the Xgpro TL866II PLUS program). copy /b CARTRIDGE_SMAP_LROS.bin+CARTRIDGE_SMAP_AROS.bin MI_CARTRIDGE_FINAL.bin .
+12) copy /b Header_DOCK.bin+MI_CARTRIDGE_FINAL.bin Cartridge.dck

 ### 🔸 Videos Youtube
 [Cartridge: Manic Minier and Jet Set Willy](https://www.youtube.com/watch?v=gIqrhjyPwj8)